TOP OF PAGE

 Total daily budget: $70 - $100

-• Bring cash: While credit cards are accepted in some places, it's a good idea to bring cash as well, as many places still only accept cash.
+Bring cash: While credit cards are accepted in some places such as hotels, restaurants and larger shops, it's a good idea to bring cash as well, as many places still only accept cash.

-• Plan for rainy season: If you're visiting during the rainy season, be prepared for the heavy rainfall and potential for flooding in certain areas.
+Plan for the rainy season: If you're visiting during the rainy season, be prepared for the heavy rainfall and potential for flooding in certain areas.

 By keeping these tips in mind, you'll be able to fully enjoy your trip to Brunei and have a great experience.